ansys/pyfluent/doc/source/user_guide/index.rst

     meshing.GlobalSettings.LengthUnit.set_state("mm")

 For additional examples, see :ref:`ref_user_guide_meshing_workflows`.
-For information on the full interface, see :ref:`meshing_datamodel`.
+For information on the full interface, see :ref:`ref_meshing_datamodel`.

 Session object
 --------------